 4. The applicant will be requested to provide justification and relevant documentation in all cases.
 Please, share any supplementary documentation, i.e. nationally/regionally or locally authorised/official documents (if possible with English translation) or otherwise, that you consider relevant.

-5. Disclosure: We understand that diversity can take many forms.
+5. Disclosure: we understand that diversity can take many forms.
 We are aware of the potential sensitivity of disclosing the nature of your decision to request grant consideration.
 We want to assure you that any information you provide to us on this matter will be treated with the utmost confidence.
-Any information collected or related communications will be stored and managed by the Inclusiveness Team in compliance with GDPR and confidentiality agreements between the applicant and CHARM-EU WP6 Inclusiveness Team.
+Any information collected or related communications will be stored and managed by the Diversity-equity-inclusion Office in compliance with GDPR and confidentiality agreements between the applicant and the CHARM-EU Diversity-equity-inclusion Office.

-6. Justification of circumstances: Additionally to document provision, we require applicants to explain their circumstances to the CHARM-EU Inclusiveness Team.
-We offer you two options, and CHARM-EU CHARM-EU WP6 Inclusiveness Team will contact you to schedule a meeting.
+6. Justification of circumstances: additionally to document provision, we require applicants to explain their circumstances to the CHARM-EU Diversity-equity-inclusion Office.
+We offer you two options, and CHARM-EU Diversity-equity-inclusion Office will contact you to schedule a meeting.

 - Short 5-10 minute call either via phone call, any video call or any equivalent tool that is accessible.

-7. Questions, Queries: Please feel free to share with the CHARM-EU WP6 Inclusiveness Team any questions, comments, or issues on your CHARM-EU application, admission process and grant request.
+7. Questions, Queries: Please feel free to share with the CHARM-EU Diversity-equity-inclusion Office any questions, comments, or issues on your CHARM-EU application, admission process and grant request.
 You are welcome to contact us at email@example.com.
-If there are any technical issues with the firstname.lastname@example.org email address, do not hesitate to email Inclusiveness Team Leader Agnes Sarolta Fazekas at email@example.com.
+If there are any technical issues with the firstname.lastname@example.org email address, do not hesitate to email Diversity-equity-inclusion Office Team Leader Agnes Sarolta Fazekas at email@example.com.